Headshot of Matthew Chudnow.

-Matthew Chudnow is an Assistant Professor of Japanese and the Japanese Program Coordinator at Central Connecticut State University (CCSU), where he teaches courses on Japanese language, cultural history, and socio-religious topics.
-His primary research focuses on interdisciplinary analysis of female soteriology in Muromachi period Noh theater.
+Matthew Chudnow is an Assistant Professor of Japanese and the Japanese Program Coordinator at Central Connecticut State University, where he teaches courses on Japanese language, cultural history, and socio-religious topics.
+His primary research focuses on interdisciplinary analysis of combinatory religious issues in medieval Noh theater.
 He also works on the history and development of traditional Japanese martial arts, especially their religious, political, and intercultural aspects.

 Prof. Chudnow is committed to international exchange through Japanese language and culture.
-He was an Assistant Language Teacher (ALT) with the JET Program (CLAIR/MEXT) in Kyōtabane City, Kyōto Japan (2002-2005).
-He has also worked in the government sector at the Japan Information Culture Center (JICC), Embassy of Japan, Washington DC (2008-2010).
-Prof. Chudnow has acted as an official JET Program interviewer for Northeast Regional finalists since 2023.
-He was also recipient of a Kakehashi Project grant from the Japan International Cooperation Center (JICE) and assisted in guiding seven CCSU Japanese Minors on a fully funded Japan study trip to Tokyo and Matsuyama City, Ehime prefecture from March 7-15, 2024.
-Prof. Chudnow also is an affiliated faculty member of Central's Asian American, Asian, and Pacific Islander (AAAPI) Center, the faculty supervisor for the Japanese Language Learning Club (JLLC), and a member of the Japan Society of Greater Hartford.
+He was an Assistant Language Teacher (ALT) with the JET Program (CLAIR/MEXT) in Kyōtabane City, Kyōto prefecture (2002-2004) and was also employed at the Japan Information and Culture Center (JICC), Embassy of Japan, Washington DC (2008-2010).
+Prof. Chudnow also serves as an official JET Program interviewer for Northeast Regional finalists since 2023.
+He was the recipient of a Kakehashi Project grant from the Japan International Cooperation Center (JICE) and assisted in guiding seven Japanese Minors on a fully funded Japan study trip to Tokyo and Matsuyama City, Ehime prefecture from March 7-15, 2024.

-Please contact mchudnow@ccsu.edu for inquiries on the Japanese Program and the Japanese Minor in World Language at Central.
+Please contact mchudnow@ccsu.edu for inquiries on the Japanese Program and the Japanese Minor in World Language.

 Recent Publications